Build an integration

 • Docker

-To avoid cumbersome boilerplating, CluedIn provides you a script to generate a working Visual studio solution.
+To save time and avoid cumbersome boilerplate, CluedIn provides a script that generates a working Visual Studio solution for you.

 mkdir my-first-integration